 7 AM - breakfast together planning the day's activities while enjoying a view of our herd of 30 alpacas peacefully grazing.

 8 AM - morning restocking of the feeders with hay and feed supplements.
 Re-fill and refresh with clean water.
 This is the time we calmly interact with each alpaca while carefully noting its state of well being.
-We have a dog, 3 cats, and 11 chickens to feed and visit too.
-If a female is ready for breeding the herdsire is escorted to the breedings pen.
+We have a dog, 2 cats, and 10 chickens to feed and visit too.
+If a female is ready for breeding the herdsire is escorted to the breeding pen.
 Alpacas breed for approximately 20 minutes with the male emitting a continual guttural sound appropriately named "orgling".
 We begin halter training young alpacas at about 6 months of age.
 Ten minute sessions every day for a week and an alpaca will go anywhere with you.

-10 AM - clean and sweep poop poop and dirt from the barn and paddock areas for neatness and to aid in parasite control.
+10 AM - clean and sweep poop and dirt from the barn and paddock areas for neatness and to aid in parasite control.

 11 AM - Greet visitors to the ranch and give the Alpaca 101 tour.

 1:30 PM - Greet visitors and give Alpaca 101 tour.